 The first step in the process of preparing an exchange with another university is to decide where you want to do your exchange.
 You can search for exchange agreements via the International Office database (in Danish).
 There is additional information and guidelines about study periods abroad at the International Office.

 You can also contact the Study Board of Energy or the Department's student counsellors.

 Students on the campus in Aalborg should contact the International Office, firstname.lastname@example.org, when they have selected their preferred exchange university.

 Students at AAU Esbjerg should contact Heidi Valdkilde Abrahamsen, email@example.com.
 Heidi will guide you through the process.

 The example below is a systematic guide to planning a study period at another university:

 If you do an exchange with another university, apply well ahead of time to the Study Board of Energy for prior approval of credit transfer for your selected courses.
 There is more information about prior approval of credit transfer under ‘Prior Approval of Credit Transfer'.

 Please note that the final credit transfer will only take place after you have submitted documentation for completing a semester (30 ECTS) at another university.
 Read more under ‘Credit Transfer'.

-You can apply to the Study Board of Energy for funding for excursions in connection with project work.
+You can apply the Study Board of Energy for funding excursions in connection with the project work.

 1st and 2nd semesters